Compare Campervan Rentals in Alice Springs

 Parking a Campervan in Alice Springs

-Where are some of the best places to park a campervan in Alice Springs?
+What are some of the best places to park an RV in Alice Springs?

 Home to just 25,000 inhabitants, Alice Springs is a small city with plenty of places to park.

-The Alice Springs Town Council operates numerous car parks and parking bays throughout the city, almost all of which are free.
+The Alice Springs Town Council operates numerous parking lots and parking spaces throughout the city, almost all of which are free.
 Many are spacious enough to accommodate large motorhomes.
-If you’re struggling to find space for a big rig, try the ANZAC Oval or Stuart Memorial Park.
+If you're struggling to find space for a big rig, try the ANZAC Oval or Stuart Memorial Park.

 To safeguard against theft, avoid parking your camper in an isolated area for an extended period, even during the day.

-Where can you park a campervan overnight in Alice Springs?
+Where can you park an RV overnight in Alice Springs?

 Sleeping in a vehicle outside of a designated campsite is actively discouraged in the Northern Territory.

 There are no free camps within the city.
-The closest heading north is the Tropic of Capricorn Rest Area (30km) and the Mount Polhil Rest Area (59km) going south.
-The nearest free camp to Uluru is Sandy View Roadside Rest Area (51km).
+The closest heading north is the Tropic of Capricorn Rest Area (18.6 miles) and the Mount Polhil Rest Area (36.6 miles) going south.
+The nearest free camp to Uluru is Sandy View Roadside Rest Area (31.7 miles).

 • Point Howard Lookout